 My Vinyl source: an Avid Acutus Reference SP turntable, SME V tonearm and moving coil low output Dynavector TKR cartridge.

 Digital source: for music you can not get on vinyl, a Linn Akurate streaming device.
 CDs are ripped by computer into lossless FLAC files, which are stored on a Network Aware Server (NAS) box.
 This is physically connected by ethernet run to the Linn Akurate DS digital streaming player.
 Armchair control of track selection is through an ipad 1 connected wirelessly to the network through an access point, with the Chorus app controlling both the streamer functions and playlist selection from all 1,000 CDs on the server.

-(UPDATE 2019 digital sources: The new generation of Linn streamer operating system hardware upgrades and control apps require at minimum, Ipad 2, and new database software, and I cannot be arsed with this expensive blind-alley madness, poor souls who believe listening to the same garbage in every room in the house is their ultimate ambition.
-For me now, it is vinyl or nothing nowadays. )
+UPDATE 2019 The new generation of Linn streamer operating system hardware upgrades and control apps require at minimum, a new I-pad 2, and new database software.
+Personally I cannot be arsed with this expensive blind-alley madness, poor souls who believe listening to the same garbage in every room in the house is their ultimate ambition.
+For me now, it is vinyl or nothing.